Moselle and Saar by bike and ship

 4. day Mehring - Bernkastel–Kues ca. 47 km

 After breakfast, your route takes you to Neumagen-Dhron, the oldest winegrowing place by the Moselle.
 Marvel at the rock relief of the wine ship and at its beautiful remake.
-Later on you will cycle to Trittenheim, where a nature trail informs over the work of the winegrower, local grape varieties and winegrowing, and from there to Piesport with its worthwhile Roman wine press.
+Later on you will cycle to Trittenheim and from there to Piesport with its worthwhile Roman wine press.
 The community, known as the biggest winegrowing establishment in the Moselle-Saar-Ruwer-region, is surrounded by vineyards, woods and meadows.
 Already the Romans came here to enjoy the stunning landscape with its natural prosperity.
 The famous winegrowing town Bernkastel-Kues will be reached after a short time of cycling through the vineyards.
 Neat small towns lie on both sides of the Moselle.
 Noble half-timbered houses seam the steep market place in Bernkastel.
 Enjoy the incomparable atmosphere of the picturesque Old Town full of history.
-In the evening a wine tasting gives you an impression of the famous wines of the region.

 5. day Bernkastel-Kues - Traben Trarbach - Zell 43 km